 contao: prepend_locale: true

-activate the changes, the application cache must be refreshed via the Contao Manager (“System maintenance” > “Refresh product cache”) or alternatively via the command line.
+For the changes to take effect, the application cache must be refreshed via the Contao Manager (“System maintenance” > “Refresh product cache”) or alternatively via the command line.

 The combination of domain name, language and language fallback creates four possibilities that Contao has to check with every frontend call: